andywiecko/BurstTriangulator/README.md

 Implemented *classic* Delaunay triangulation is based on [`delaunator`](https://github.com/mapbox/delaunator) and [`delaunator-sharp`](https://github.com/nol1fe/delaunator-sharp/).
 Refinement algorithm is based on [Ruppert's algorithm][rupperts][^ruppert.1995] with [Bowyer–Watson algorithm][bowyerwatson][^bowyer.1981] [^watson.1981] point insertion.
+Refinement procedure is inspired by Shewchuk's *terminator* algorithm[^shewchuk.2002].
 The package provides also constrained triangulation (with mesh refinement) which is based on Sloan's algorithm[^sloan.1993].

 As an illustrative example, we present the triangulation of Lake Superior with various refinement parameters.
 The top-left image shows the result without any refinement.